dltj/dltj-blog/content/2023-03-02-issue-99-copyright-and-ai.md

 - open source
 - artificial intelligence
 mastodon:
-- This week's DLTJ Thursday Threads looks at the intersection of #copyright and the explosion of new #AI tools like #ChatGPT and #DALLE2.
-Can works created by an AI algorithm be copyrighted?
-Do the creators of AI models have an obligation to respect the copyright of works they use in their algorithms? https://dltj.org/article/issue-99-copyright-and-ai 1/9
+- This week's DLTJ Thursday Threads looks at the intersection of
-- Let's set the stage of whether the output of #AI algorithms can be copyrighted, and it starts with this image.
-It is a selfie of a monkey, and _Naruto v.
-Slater_ the courts determined that a monkey cannot hold a copyright. https://dltj.org/article/issue-99-copyright-and-ai#humans 2/9
+- Let's set the stage of whether the output of
 - Based on the _Naruto v.
-Slater_ precedent, the fact that an AI algorithm isn't human seems to be enough to say that the output of #ChatGPT and other #LargeLanguageModel #AI algorithms cannot be copyrighted. https://dltj.org/article/issue-99-copyright-and-ai#copyright-office 3/9
+Slater_ precedent, the fact that an AI algorithm isn't human seems to be enough to say that the output of
-- So what is a #LargeLanguageModel and how does it work.
-It is a statistical model of how words and phrases follow each other but analyzing huge sets of textual works.
-This is part of how #ChatGPT works. https://dltj.org/article/issue-99-copyright-and-ai#llm 4/9
+- So what is a
-- Despite the word "Language" in the #LargeLanguageModel name, the same technique can be applied to images when you have a good description of the images in your training set.
-This is how #DALLE2 works. https://dltj.org/article/issue-99-copyright-and-ai#images 5/9
+- Despite the word "Language" in the
-- It is easy to say that #LargeLanguageModels are a statistical analysis of huge sets of textual works.
-But that really doesn't describe how "unimaginably complex" this models are. https://dltj.org/article/issue-99-copyright-and-ai#complexity 6/9
+- It is easy to say that
 - Despite the complexity, the source of the training data can easily leak through.
-In this court case, #GettyImages charges that #StableAI violated #copyright and its terms of service when it built the #StableDiffusion service...and it has the pictures to prove it. https://dltj.org/article/issue-99-copyright-and-ai#getty-images 7/9
+In this court case,
 - Given the right training set and user prompts, it is even possible to regenerate an image that looks a great deal like the source.
-To say nothing about the #copyright implications, what are the #privacy implications? https://dltj.org/article/issue-99-copyright-and-ai#regeneration 8/9
+To say nothing about the
-- Source code is another area where there are questions of copyright, and this time with the terms of #OpenSource licenses as #GitHub launches its Copilot service to generate code snippets. https://dltj.org/article/issue-99-copyright-and-ai#copilot 9/10
+- Source code is another area where there are questions of copyright, and this time with the terms of
-- And the weekly addition to #CatsOfMastodon.
-Alan stretches and roars in my lap. bonus/9
+- And the weekly addition to
 ---
 {{ image(div_float="right", width="300", localsrc="2023/2023-03-02-cmf.png", caption="Cecil Mae Feather, 1929–2023") }}
 This issue is offered in honor of {{ robustlink(href="https://www.legacy.com/us/obituaries/hickoryrecord/name/cecil-feather-obituary?id=45099704", versionurl="https://web.archive.org/web/20230302030520/https://www.legacy.com/us/obituaries/hickoryrecord/name/cecil-feather-obituary?id=45099704", versiondate="2023-03-01", title="Cecil Feather Obituary (1929 - 2023) - Newton, NC | Hickory Daily Record", anchor="Cecil Mae Thornburg Feather") }}, my mother-in-law.